What this handout is about

 If you are worried about punctuation in general, pick up a writing handbook from the library or the University bookstore.
 You’ll find a list of handy resources below.

-Gordon, Karen Elizabeth.
-The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
+Gordon, Karen E. The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
 New York: Pantheon Books, 1993.